hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 the current version.
 The principle is **automate the edits; keep the final checks and release decision outside the builder's control.**

-In these experiments, a developer added the refund hook and removed the analytics reviewer.
-Neither experiment demonstrates autonomous improvement.
-The development loop above is a design we could build using the same interfaces.
+The earlier refund comparison used a developer-supplied hook, while the live hill climb used a model to make the cartridge edits.
+Neither experiment shows that every model or task will improve.
+The development loop above is the general pattern supported by the same interfaces.

 ## Start with one agent